To be eligible for this initiative projects must:

 Note: Eligible applicants must indicate any relevant project funding that they have applied to, been approved for, or have received.
 Also, please indicate partner or co-applicant funding and include funding from other strategy initiatives (for example: National Housing Co-investment Fund – Housing Construction Stream, National Housing Co-investment Fund – Renewal and Repair Stream, Rental Construction Financing Initiative).

-Demonstrations funding is available to those who wish to address housing related issues identified under the strategy’s priority areas.
-Eligible applicants include:
+Demonstrations funding is available to those who wish to address housing related issues identified under the strategy’s priority areas and priority population groups.

-- Canadian companies, organizations associations, Canadian citizens, private and non-profit builders and developers of affordable housing projects
+- Canadian companies, organizations, associations, private and non-profit builders and developers of affordable housing projects

 - design, construction and renovation professionals